cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 printflush(message1);
 ```

-will tell you how bad your silicone situation is.
+which will tell you how bad your silicone situation is.

 ### Obtaining buildings

-You can obtain building and block information with the `getBlock` command.
+You can collect building and block information with the `getBlock` command.
 Do not confuse with the `getblock` command for world processors with only lowercase letters! `getBlock` retrieves the building, floor type or block type at the given coordinates if the unit is within the radius of the position (unit range).

 ```Mindcode
 building = getBlock(x, y, out type, out floor);